 Assistant ProfessorCommunication and Media Studies

 Maria San Filippo is Assistant Professor of Communication and Media Studies at Goucher College.
 Her work examines screen media’s intersections with gender and sexuality, focusing on representations and discourses of feminisms and queerness in contemporary film and television.
-She is author of The B Word: Bisexuality in Contemporary Film and Television (Indiana University Press, 2013), which received a Lambda Literary Award.
-Since receiving her Ph.D. in Cinema and Media Studies from UCLA, she has been a Mellon Postdoctoral Fellow in Cinema and Media Studies at Wellesley College and has taught at Harvard University, Indiana University Bloomington, and University of the Arts.
-Her new book project examines sexual provocation in 21st century screen media.
-She also writes about 21st century film and film-going on her blog The Itinerant Cinephile (www.itinerantcinephile.com).
+She teaches courses on American and world cinema, film genres, and gender and sexuality in media.
+She is author of The B Word: Bisexuality in Contemporary Film and Television (Indiana University Press, 2013), which received a Lambda Literary Award, and the forthcoming monograph Sexual Provocation in 21st Century Screen Media.
+Since receiving her Ph.D. in Cinema and Media Studies from UCLA, she has been a Mellon Postdoctoral Fellow in Cinema and Media Studies at Wellesley College and has taught at Harvard University, Indiana University Bloomington, and University of the Arts (Philadelphia).
+In addition to her academic publications, she writes film and television criticism for various media journals and blogs about 21st century film and film-going at www.itinerantcinephile.com.

 Research, Scholarship, Creative Work in Progress

-My scholarship is characterized by a drive to question the boundaries of both identity and media.
-My first book, The B Word: Bisexuality in Contemporary Film and Television (Indiana University Press, 2013), analyzes bisexual erotics and subjectivities in screen representations ranging from art cinema and sexploitation film, to queer film, to Hollywood cinema, to television.
-Demonstrating how bisexual tropes function importantly in screen narration, marketing, and spectatorship, The B Word indicates bisexuality’s importance for queer media theory as a means to “unthink” what I term compulsory monosexuality and compulsory monogamy.
+My first book, The B Word: Bisexuality in Contemporary Film and Television (Indiana University Press, 2013), analyzes bisexual erotics and subjectivities in works ranging from art cinema and sexploitation film, to queer film, to Hollywood cinema, to television.
+Demonstrating how bisexual tropes function importantly in screen narration, marketing, and spectatorship, The B Word indicates bisexuality’s importance for queer media theory as a means to “unthink” what I term compulsory monosexuality.

-My new book project, Sexual Provocation in 21st Century Screen Media (under contract with Indiana University Press), examines how sexual provocation functions as a potent authorial signature and promotional strategy within the crowded, fragmented contemporary mediascape.
-Seeking to recover the political force of the provocative, I contemplate how key “provocauteurs” and provocations engage controversy as a persuasive means of challenging representational and ideological norms around sex and sexuality.
+My current manuscript, Sexual Provocation in 21st Century Screen Media, under contract with Indiana University Press, considers how sexual provocation functions as authorial signature and promotional strategy within the contemporary mediascape.
+Seeking to recover the political force of the provocative, I examine how key “provocauteurs” and provocations, enabled by new digital channels and virtual forums for dissemination and discourse, mobilize controversy as a means of resisting sexual hegemonies.

 “Doing Time: Queer Temporalities and Orange Is the New Black.”
 In A Netflix Reader: Critical Essays on Streaming Media, Digital Delivery, and Instant Access, ed.
 Myc Wiatrowski and Cory Barker.
-McFarland, forthcoming 2017.
+McFarland, 2017.
+75-97.

 “Sexual Inbetweener/Industry Inbetweener: The Career and Films of Lisa Cholodenko.”
 In Indie Reframed: Women’s Filmmaking and Contemporary American Independent Cinema, ed.
 Linda Badley, Claire Perkins, and Michele Schreiber.
 Edinburgh University Press, 2016.
 221-238.